odoo/documentation/content/applications/websites/livechat/responses.rst

 History
 -------

-If an operator types `/history` in the chat window, it will generate a list of the most recent pages the visitor has viewed on the website (up to 15).
+If an operator types `/history` in the chat window, it generates a list of the most recent pages the visitor has viewed on the website (up to 15).

 .. image:: responses/responses-history.png
    :align: center